 - Payment terms and milestones are agreed upon upfront.

-How CLM software can help the vendor management process
+How CLM software supports vendor contract management

 Subscribe to the LinkSquares Blog